-Because we are committed to getting you the most timely and comprehensive essay advice on the interweb, we have made you a guide to help you navigate the ins and outs of all seven prompts.
+Because we are committed to getting you the most timely and comprehensive essay advice on the interweb, we have made a guide to help you navigate the ins and outs of all seven prompts.
 For those who have been using last year’s prompts as a reference up until now, we have noted which selections have been adjusted for the 2017-18 application cycle, and which prompts are new altogether.

 Before you dive (or cannonball!) into our pool of essay advice, we’d like to leave you with one last little secret: the prompts are not actually as important as you think they are.
 In fact, in our instructional video series and private advising, we encourage applicants to root around for their most meaningful stories first and consider the prompts later.
 This is a process we call the Backwards Brainstorm, and you can learn more about it here.
-For now, the main point we want you to take away is this.
-The prompts don’t really matter.
+For now, the main point we want you to take away is this: The prompts don’t really matter.
 What matters is the story you want to tell.
-(And that you floss at least every other day – trust us, it will pay off in the long run.)
+(And that you floss at least every other day—trust us, it will pay off in the long run.)
 We are as sure as ever that every single one of you has a valuable story (or two or twelve!) to communicate to admissions.
-All it takes is ample time for reflection and a little writerly elbow grease to find them.
+All it takes is ample time for reflection and a little writerly elbow grease to find it.
 So take a peek at what the 2017-18 application has in store for you, absorb what these prompts are really asking, and then forget about them (really!) as you explore the endless possibilities.

 Some questions to ask yourself as you brainstorm: